-The New Egham Singers is a nonaudition, community choir and has three aims: making tuneful music, having fun and raising money for charities.
+The New Egham Singers is a non-audition, community choir and has three aims: making tuneful music, having fun and raising money for charities.
 We are delighted they have chosen us as their charity for the year and are holding two more fundraising concerts in aid of us!
-Picnic & Proms

-Saturday 5th July 2025 (venue TBC)

-Christmas Concert

-Saturday 6th December 2025 St. John's Church, Manor Farm Road, Egham, TW20 9HR ome twenty years younger dly served in the
+- Picnic & Proms Saturday 5th July 2025 (venue TBC) - Christmas Concert Saturday 6th December 2025, St. John's Church, Manor Farm Road, Egham, TW20 9HR

-To book tickets, please visit www.neweghamsingers.co.uk
+To book tickets, please visit www.neweghamsingers.co.uk.